 It is not a good idea to cut the cheesecake on top of the Push Pan base, as it will scratch and sticking will become a problem.

-The Sour Cream Layer is typical of a true Jewish Deli New York Cheesecake, as seen in Lindy’s Restaurant and Junior’s Restaurant.
+The Sweet Cream Completer Layer is typical of a true Jewish Deli New York Cheesecake, as seen in Lindy’s Restaurant and Junior’s Restaurant.
+Skipping that layer is like Love and Marriage.
+I can hear Frank Sinatra singing in my ear.

 Use the lid as the base for the cheesecake (see photos above) and the bowl as the cover!